cmdcolin/wigglehighlighter/README.md

 * broaden - number to broaden the drawn peaks by in bp
 * type - this plugin has WiggleHighlighter/View/Track/XYPlot and WiggleHighlighter/View/Track/Density track types

-## Note

-This is very beta feel free to provide feedback though

 ## Screenshot